winoff

 Most students schedule between 10 and 20 hours a week for work.

-In order to maximize their academic performance, students are discouraged from working more than 20 hours per week during a period of enrollment.
-However, a student may work a maximum number of 40 hours per week.
-If a student works more than 40 hours in one week, the employing department is responsible for paying time-and-a-half for all hours above 40.
+In order to maximize their academic performance, students are discouraged from working more than 25 hours per week during a period of enrollment.
+However, a student may work a maximum number of 37.5 hours per week, when classes are not in session (University Breaks).
 Federal work study funds will not cover overtime hours.

 Students are expected to adhere to their established work schedule (even during exam periods) as long as it does not interfere with their academic responsibilities.
 Students may not work during times they are scheduled to be in class.
 In cases of class cancellation, a student may work by providing reasonable evidence that the class has been cancelled.
 Employers are expected to be sensitive to students’ academic duties, in particular during periods of exams and school projects.
 Deviations from the established work schedule should be discussed in advance to ensure agreement by both the student and the supervisor.